djacobow/urlshortener2/README.md

    ```json
    { "host": "localhost", "user": "us2_setter", "password": "xxxxxxxx" }
    ```

-   If you are using the lu_server, then you will need an `lu_creds.json` file as well.

 4. Edit `lib/config.js` as required (to match the hostname you will use, etc.